HealthQ icon

 We genuinely appreciate their ongoing guidance and collaborative approach — it’s always a pleasure to work with them.”

-We focus on identifying the most appropriate evaluation or review design by considering the context, defining the program logic, and pinpointing key evaluation areas such as process evaluation, outcomes evaluation, summative evaluation, and meta-evaluation.
+We focus on identifying the most appropriate program evaluation or review design by considering the context, defining the program logic, and pinpointing key evaluation areas to meet process evaluation, outcomes evaluation, and summative evaluation objectives.

 If you're running an NDIS-registered organisation or planning to register for the first time, understanding the audit process and your ongoing compliance responsibilities is essential.